Microservice-API-Patterns/LakesideMutual/customer-self-service-backend/README.md

 # Lakeside Mutual : Customer Self-Service Backend

-The Customer Self-Service backend provides an HTTP resource API for the Customer Self-Service frontend and the Policy Management frontend.
+The Customer Self-Service backend provides an HTTP resource API for the Customer Self-Service frontend.
+Additionally, it connects to an [ActiveMQ](http://activemq.apache.org/) broker provided by the Policy Management backend in order to process insurance quote requests.

 ## IDE